Functional fitness exercises train muscles to help you do everyday activities…

 The benefits may arise from use of training emphasizing body’s natural ability to move in six degrees of freedom.

-Although machines may be safer to use, a machine’s path of movement is typically in a single plane of motion, which isn’t an ideal natural form of movement.
+A machine’s path of movement is typically in a single plane of motion.

-Studies also shown patients make larger gains in functional tasks used in their rehabilitation and are more likely to continue practicing these tasks in everyday living with better results.
+And are more likely to continue practicing these tasks in everyday living with better results.

 In 2009 Spennewyn conducted research, published in the Journal of Strength and Conditioning Research compared functional training to fixed variable training techniques…